ghc/ghc/docs/users_guide/packages.rst

 .. ghc-flag:: -this-unit-id ⟨unit-id⟩

-    Tells GHC the the module being compiled forms part of unit ID ⟨unit-id⟩; internally, these keys are used to determine type equality and linker symbols.
+    Tells GHC that the module being compiled forms part of unit ID ⟨unit-id⟩; internally, these keys are used to determine type equality and linker symbols.
 As of GHC 8.0, unit IDs must consist solely of alphanumeric characters, dashes, underscores and periods.
 GHC